valtimo-platform/valtimo-documentation/release-notes/major9/09.18.0/valtimo-frontend-libraries.md

   * Added a `digitOnly` input directive to `@valtimo/user-interface`, now used for a RSIN input field.
 * **Added the following ZGW plugins**
   * Open Zaak API
-    * This plugin has no actions but contains the ability to make a connection to Open Zaak.
-Other plugins can use this plugin as an authentication configuration
   * Documenten API
-    * This plugin creates a connection to the Documenten API.
-    * It currently has a single action available, it enables to read a proces varable containing a location to a temporary file stored locally and upload that document to the Documenten API.
-The URL to new location will be stored in a new process variable
-    * Added tooltips to multiple fields of the configuration of the plugin and its action for information about the purpose of a field
-    * The authentication for this plugin is controlled by a separate plugin like the Open Zaak API Plugin
   * Zaken API
-    * This plugin creates a connection to the Zaken API.
-    * It currently has a single action available, it will use a URL to a document (this could be an actual API or a process variable containing the API) and link it to the Zaak and the case
-    * Added tooltips to multiple fields of the configuration of the plugin and its action for information about the purpose of a field
-    * The authentication for this plugin is controlled by a separate plugin like the Open Zaak API Plugin

 * **New option to override default column sort direction from environment file for custom case definition columns**

   The `DefinitionColumn` interface (exported from `@valtimo/config`), now supports the type `Direction` on its key `default`.